RegardsOss/RegardsOss.github.io/_docs/getting-started/configuration.md

 ### Password

-The component `rs-admin-instance` requires a cipher to validate password using SHA.
+Components requires a cipher to encrypt some sensible information using AES algorithm.

 ```bash
 mkdir /opt/regards